gocd/www.go.cd/getting-started/part-1.md

 you will learn more about some more of GoCD's core features, such as fan-in, fan-out, artifact promotion, pipeline dependencies, value stream maps and more.

-[TODO: Link to Part 2] You can start that journey in [Part 2]() of this guide, where you can learn about pipeline dependencies and artifacts.
+Let's start, in [Part 2](/getting-started/part-2.html) of this guide, where you can learn about pipeline dependencies and artifacts.

 #### Notes: